johnpeart/johnpeart.github.io/_posts/2023-02-06-calculating-the-cost-of-subscriptions.md

 The ubiquitous mega-bundle that is Amazon Prime is one of my longest running subscriptions.
 I buy a large amount of everything I buy through Amazon – which is exactly what Jeff Bezos wants.

-The bundle keeps getting bigger – recently they added free, random music streaming with no ads, for example – and it also keeps getting pricer.
+The bundle keeps getting bigger and it also keeps getting pricer.
 Whilst I'm grandfathered in at a lower cost until August, it's going up to £95 after that.

-I do use a lot of Amazon's services – especially the delivery services and Prime TV.
-It's unlikely I'll be able to cancel this, but I am going to give it a go when renewal time comes around, and see if I can displace my spend elsewhere.
+I do use a lot of Amazon's services; especially the delivery services and, to a lesser extent, Prime TV[^Picard].
+I think I'm going to struggle to cancel this practically, but I am going to give it a go when renewal time comes around.

+[^Picard]: At the moment, I'm clinging on for the third and final season of Picard – another Star Trek show.

 {%  include blog/apps.html
     type="sheet"